Dead of Winter (2025 film): Plot

-Arriving at a makeshift medical tent in the middle of the lake, Purple Lady forces Barb to duct tape Leah to a surgical bed, and proceeds to hurriedly mark her torso for the liver removal.
-Purple Lady and Barb fight, starting a fire in the tent, while Leah manages to free herself, and all three of them escape the burning tent back onto the ice.
+Arriving at a makeshift medical tent in the middle of the lake, Purple Lady forces Barb to duct tape Leah to a surgical bed and hurriedly marks Leah's torso for the liver removal.
+Purple Lady and Barb fight, starting a fire in the tent, while Leah frees herself, and all three of them escape the burning tent onto the ice.
 Barb handcuffs Purple Lady to her and drags them both into the icy water.
-As both the wounded women sink to their deaths, Barb releases a metal box of her husband’s ashes.
-Leah, now safe, looks at a photo of Barb and her husband.
+As the wounded women sink to their deaths, Barb releases a metal box of her husband's ashes.
+Leah, now safe, looks at a photo of Barb and her husband taken on their first date, then walks towards the shore.